Why I Pay Writers for Blog Posts

 My nondiscrimination policy

 This site actively welcomes useful contributions about how writers can earn more from writers of every color, ethnicity, religious faith, sexual orientation, political viewpoint, and country of residence or origin.
-If you’ve got helpful information for freelance writers, I encourage you to contact me with your pitch.
+If you’ve got helpful information for freelance writers and are in one of my two qualified writer groups, I encourage you to contact me with your pitch.

 My list of blogs that pay at least $50 a post